OSHA Certification

 The Two Pieces: Certificate vs. Card

 The card?
 That's typically a wallet-sized version.
-Still, it's designed to be carried around — slipped into a tool belt, tucked into a lunchbox, or kept in a glove compartment.
+Practically speaking, it's designed to be carried around — slipped into a tool belt, tucked into a lunchbox, or kept in a glove compartment.
 It's not as detailed, but it has the essentials: your name, the course type (10-hour, 30-hour), and the expiration date.
 Employers love these because they're easy to verify on the spot.

 But here's what most people miss: the card is just a summary.
 The certificate is the real deal.